International Foundation Year

 If you have an offer from King's, but English isn't your first language, we have courses to help you.

-Teaching on the programme is informed by state-of-the-art research and are provided by staff who are experts in their area of specialism, with at least a PhD qualification.
+Teaching on the programme is informed by state-of-the-art research and is provided by staff who are experts in their area of specialism, with at least a PhD qualification.
 In addition, we have strategic partnerships with clinicians from our local NHS Trust partners, to provide some of the in-university clinical and practical teaching.
-A wide range of modern teaching methods are utilized including didactic lectures, blended learning, seminars, workshops, clinical simulation, inter-disciplinary learning, clinical placements and self-directed study.
+A wide range of modern teaching methods are utilized including lectures, blended learning, seminars, workshops, clinical simulation, inter-disciplinary learning, clinical placements and self-directed study.

 The programme utilises a case-based approach and this is aimed at enabling students to progressively develop clinically relevant understanding of the knowledge and skills they acquire on the course.
 Through a series of case-based learning opportunities, students are exposed to real-world scenarios that need to be solved using reasoning and existing theoretical knowledge.

-Students can expect that for most taught modules, they will spend between 40 and 45% of their time in taught sessions as either face time to face contact teaching, blended learning, practical teaching, workshops etc, and 55-60% in self-directed teaching.
+Students can expect that for most taught modules, they will spend between 40% and 45% of their time in taught sessions as either face time to face contact teaching, blended learning, practical teaching, workshops etc, and 55-60% in self-directed teaching.

 We will use a delivery method that will ensure students have a rich, exciting experience from the start.
 Face to face teaching will be complemented and supported with innovative technology so that students also experience elements of digital learning and assessment.